The Sonata

 The Sonata is a 2018 mystery thriller film, directed by Andrew Desmond, from a screenplay by Desmond and Arthur Morin.
 It stars Freya Tingley, Simon Abkarian, James Faulkner, Rutger Hauer, Matt Barber and James Kermack.
+This was Hauer's final released film during his lifetime before his death the following year.
 It was released in the United States on January 10, 2020, by Screen Media Films.
-It grossed $146,595 at the box office and received mixed reviews from critics.
+It grossed $180,849 at the box office.